 I was diagnosed in July of 2015 at the age of 21 with relapsing/remitting MS due to optic neuritis in my right eye.
 It was devastating; I felt very overwhelmed and had many questions.

 Learning to live with MS is an ongoing struggle and it is definitely a process to grieve/accept the diagnosis.
 I have spent the past 2 years learning my limits mentally and physically.
 I try very hard to continue living my life as I did before.
 Some days I have to pick and choose what is most important because I simply don't have the energy to do it all.
 It has taken me a while, but I feel like have finally come to terms with my situation.
 Some days are bad, but they help me appreciate the good ones.
 I try to make the best of everyday because I don't know what the future holds.

 I have been relatively symptom free since my first relapse.
-I have been on medication since shortly after my diagnosis (which has had its ups and downs).
+I have been on medication since shortly after my diagnosis.
 I had to try multiple treatment options to find one that worked for me.
 Most days I power through the fatigue, but there are still days where it beats me.
 Often people don't believe that anything is wrong because I look fine on the outside.
 If you know someone who is living with MS: please be patient, we are going through so much that you don’t even know about and it is extremely difficult to try and explain what is going on with our body.